Need support? Text ā€œWAVESā€ to 741741.

 These aren’t signs of toughness — they’re red flags of distress.

-We also raise awareness by partnering on national initiatives, like serving as a coalition member with Face the Fight, to ensure eating disorders are finally included in suicide prevention conversations.
+We raise awareness by partnering on national initiatives — like our coalition work with Face the Fight — to ensure eating disorders are finally included in suicide prevention conversations.

-Through social media campaigns, blogs, interviews, webinars, and telling our own lived stories, we’re making it clear that eating disorders don’t have a single look, they don’t come in just one size, and they don’t discriminate.
+Through social media campaigns, blogs, interviews, webinars, and sharing lived stories, we’re making it clear:

 They’re complex mental health issues that deserve serious attention and compassionate care.